 What’s the difference between freshwater and saltwater fish?
 For a start, the water you can see from this aquarium is 100% .
 All fish in nature are born in saltwater, so there’s nothing particularly special about your specific species if it was born in freshwater.
 The main reason for fish being placed in an aquarium, then, is so that they’ll grow up healthy,longer lived fish with a better chance of living into old age!
-It’s possible to breed these fish easily,and with some species being more prolific than others,y ou could end up with thousands of small goldfish flocking the tank like saltwater fish store.
+It’s possible to breed these fish easily,and with some species being more prolific than others,y ou could end up with thousands of small goldfish flocking the tank like aquarium maintenance.

 So, what is the difference between freshwater fish and saltwater fish?
 Well, the biggest and most important difference between these is actually the fact that freshwater fish can live both in and outside of water.
 Saltwater fish cannot.
 They are made to live in their saltwater environment,and that means that when you look at your fish and watch a rainbow over its head, it is because that fish is swimming underwater.
 The other difference is that,whereas all fish will obviously come back to the surface whenever they go in the water, saltwater fish won’t.